brannn/homelab-foundations/QUICKSTART.md

 # Homelab Foundations - Quick Start Guide

 **Version**: 1.0
-**Date**: 2025-07-13
+**Date**: 2025-07-14
 **Author**: Community Contributors
 **Status**: Active

 ## Overview

-This guide will get you from zero to a fully functional GitOps-managed homelab in under 30 minutes.
-You'll have Kubernetes with Flux, MetalLB load balancing, Longhorn storage, MinIO object storage, and comprehensive monitoring with Prometheus + Grafana all running and managed via GitOps.
+This guide will get you from zero to a fully functional homelab in under 30 minutes.
+You'll have Kubernetes with foundation storage (Longhorn CSI + MinIO), GitOps management (Flux), MetalLB load balancing, HAProxy ingress, and comprehensive monitoring with Prometheus + Grafana.

+**Architecture**: Core storage components are managed via Helmfile for high availability, while other services use GitOps (Flux) for automated deployment and management.

 ## Prerequisites